TheHero9/DailyChallenge/README.md

 For example, given 1 -> 2 -> 3 -> 4, return 2 -> 1 -> 4 -> 3.

 Difficulty: Easy

+## **Problem 9:**

+## *Recurring Character*

+This problem was asked by Google.
+Given a string, return the first recurring character in it, or null if there is no recurring character.
+For example, given the string acbbac, return b.
+Given the string abcdef, return null.

+Difficulty: Easy